‘BARKS AND BITES’

 Alfred Shaughnessy wrote episodes of ‘Upstairs, Downstairs’ before doing ‘All Creatures’.
 He would write three more episodes in the TV series after this and he must be a colleague of Johnny Byrne here.

 Peter Moffatt once again directs this episode after doing the first episode of Series 4.
 The episode begins on a dramatic note.
-This after James arrives at someone’s farm to attend to one of the animals.
+This is after James arrives at someone’s farm to attend to one of the animals.

 Helen and her son Jimmy are walking out on the moors before they discover somebody beating up his dog.
 They try to interfere, but the dog barks at them and the owner threatens them to get off his land.